reown-com/appkit/docs/html.md

 ### BalanceCtrl

-Controller to fetch and watch account balance
+Controller for fetching balance information for Ethereum or ERC-20 tokens.

 ```ts
 import { BalanceCtrl } from '@web3modal/core'